liyifan69/chick-chick-boom/README.md

 This sample shows how to lock the device camera and set the camera focus mode and lens position.
 See [CameraFocusController.cs](https://github.com/Unity-Technologies/arfoundation-samples/blob/main/Assets/Scenes/ARKit/CameraFocus/CameraFocusController.cs) for example code.

 This sample requires iOS 16 or newer and a device with an ultra-wide camera.

-## ARCore Record Session

-This sample demonstrates the session recording and playback functionality available in ARCore.
-This feature allows you to record the sensor and camera telemetry during a live session, and then reply it at later time.
-When replayed, ARCore runs on the target device using the recorded telemetry rather than live data.
-See [ARCoreSessionRecorder.cs](https://github.com/Unity-Technologies/arfoundation-samples/blob/main/Assets/Scenes/ARCore/ARCoreSessionRecorder.cs) for example code.

 ## Additional demos